mdang/ga-lessons/css-frameworks/README.md

 #### Gutters
 * Provides spacing between our columns.
 Optional, but useful.

-## Introduction: Bootstrap (20 mins) (If Time Permits)
+## Introduction: Bootstrap

 Many workplaces use an extablished grid system, such as [Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/).

-Bootstrap is "the most popular HTML, CSS and JS framework for developing responsive, mobile first projects on the web."
+Bootstrap is a **library of CSS classes** that helps make any old site look nice with very little effort.
+It comes with a **grid system** that makes laying out content on a variety of screen sizes much easier to deal with.
+Proficiency in at least one CSS framework allows you to make better first impressions when people land on your page.

 Features: